 Carefully lift the bread out of the frying pan and onto a serving plate using a fish slice or fork.

-The boys really love their eggy bread with beans (we are currently loving five beans) and I figure that Eggy bread with beans is a pretty decent meal!
+The boys really love their eggy bread with beans (we are currently loving five beans) and I figure that Eggy bread with beans is a pretty decent meal, but lots of people serve it with bacon and maple syrup.

-I guess if this sees them through collage I wont mind at all, plus I would be quite happy having this brought to be as breakfast in bed!
+I guess if this sees them through college I won’t mind at all, plus I would be quite happy having this brought to be as breakfast in bed!

 Eggy Bread – cooking with kids